mariobox/Hugo-Source/content/book/ikigai.md

 I could give you some tactical guidelines on this question: how do you become a faster decision maker?
 But that's probably not the real question we're grappling with.
 Is that the real question though?
 Make sure the underlying issue is not that you are afraid of failing.

-Define "adequately complete", then ask, "What's the fastest way to adequately complete?"
+<mark>Define "adequately complete"</mark>, then ask, "What's the fastest way to adequately complete?"
 Then do that.

 "Slightly better" often takes twice as long, for very little gain.